 Day 5 Te Anau – Queenstown

-For our final morning we transfer back into the Eyre Mountains, to Mt Nicholas Station.
-Originally settled in the 1860’s, Mt Nicholas Station is one of the largest stations in NZ, spanning 40,000 hectares.
+For our final morning we transfer back into the Eyre Mountains, to Mt Nicholas Station.* Mt Nicholas Station is one of the largest stations in NZ, spanning 40,000 hectares, 30,000 merino sheep and 2,200 hereford cattle.
 The cycle trail follows the road that dissects the station, providing lovely views of the towering mountain peaks and vast tussock plains.
-The station is home to 30,000 merino sheep and 2,200 hereford cattle and traditional farming practices such as mustering on horseback and foot are still maintained today.
-Schist rock musterers huts and cottages can be seen and occasionally stock grazing.
 After 39km the road reaches the shores of Lake Wakatipu and the views of the pristine blue lake and surrounding mountain ranges open up.
 Soak in the views for the final 12km section to Walter Peak Station – the end of the road.
 From here, bid your guide and bike farewell and climb aboard the TSS Earnslaw, otherwise known as ‘The Lady of the Lake’.
 The TSS Earnslaw was commissioned in 1912 to service the isolated farming communities along the lake.
-At 48 metres long, she was the biggest boat on the Lake and carried passengers, sheep, cattle, mail and supplies.
-Enjoy the 45 minute cruise to central Queenstown and the end of the tour.
+At 48 metres long she was the biggest boat on the Lake and carried passengers, sheep, cattle, mail and supplies.
+Enjoy the 45 minute cruise to central Queenstown and the end of the Around the Mountains Trail cycle tour.